 The American Journal of Lifestyle Medicine's (AJLM) founder (2007) and Editor in Chief, James Rippe MD may well have been involved in introducing Coca-Cola to the American College of Lifestyle Medicine (ACLM), which began as the Christian Association of Lifestyle Medicine (CALM) in 2003.

 James Rippe, based at the Adventist Celebration Hospital in Florida, wrote the very first textbook on Lifestyle Medicine in 1999.
 It appears he has been involved in 'industry-friendly' research for decades.
-The panel members he interviewed at the 2013 American College of Lifestyle Medicine's Treating the Cause conference/workshop included dietitian Rosanne Rust (with known ties to Coca-Cola) and Steven N. Blair who later became Vice President of the now defunct Global Energy Balance Network (GEBN).
+The panel members he interviewed at the 2013 American College of Lifestyle Medicine's Treating the Cause conference/workshop included dietitian Rosanne Rust (with known ties to Coca-Cola) and Steven N. Blair who later became Vice President of the now defunct Global Energy Balance Network (GEBN) founded with Coca-Cola funding.

 The European Society of Lifestyle Medicine (ESLM) publicly acknowledged Coca-Cola’s Exercise is Medicine (EIM) initiative sponsoring their Webinar Series and their partnership with the Global Energy Balance Network (GEBN) in 2015, while under the umbrella of the Global Lifestyle Medicine Alliance (GLMA).